Capeling/icon-randomizer/about.md

-# Template Mod
+# Icon Randomizer

-Edit about.md to change this
+Adds a button in the Color Selection menu to randomize your icons!